djagula/api/README.md

 **NOTE:** ```time/<time-period>``` and ```location/<coordinates>``` are the only two mandatory fields - others are optional.
 However, the **order of the fields is crucial**, even if some field are omitted.
 For example, ```resolution/<resolution>``` can't come after ```band/<wavelengths>``` even if ```cloud-cover/<cloud-cover>``` is omitted.

 **NOTE:** The API supports backward compatibility with versions 0.1 and 0.2. e.g. ```https://cqh77pglf1.execute-api.us-west-2.amazonaws.com/prod/data/data-level/<data-level>/location/<coordinates>/time/<time-period>```

+### Search Results and Downloading the Data

+The search results from the JSON response are sorted by descending order of the date and time the image or the data were captured.

+Each signed URL can be directly downloaded through a browser or programmatically, which expires **1 hour** after being generated.

 API fields: